IvLabs/ResearchPaperNotes/literature_study_tips/Readme.md

 To understand the Maths behind the paper
 - Read a few passes and make detailed notes
-- Try to rederive the math from scratch on blank paper,
+- Try to rederive the math from scratch on blank paper
     - If you can do this, then you can learn to derive your own novel algorithms
     	- Eg. People from the art community sit in the art museum and they copy the work of the masters

 ### Code

-- Download and run the open-source code,
+- Download and run the open-source code
-- And try to reimplement it from scratch
+- Try to reimplement it from scratch

 ## Long term advice